Posts tagged with 'Victorian art'

 31 July 2013 by Laura

-To celebrate our new book, ‘Pre-Raphaelite Treasures at National Museums Liverpool’ we asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
+Have you ever wanted to get the look of a ‘Pre-Raphaelite beauty’?
+We asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
 Sian-Louise Auld from the Liverpool beauty salon has given us some tips below on how you too can achieve this timeless look: Read more…

 30 April 2013 by Louise